klindsay28/Newton-Krylov_OOC/docs/source/users-guide/test_problem-model.rst

 then the solver reinvokes itself after each forward model run and exits.
 This exercises the the out-of-core functionality that is necessary for when the NK solver is applied to large models.

+The solver's progress can be monitored through examination of the solver's :ref:`diagnostic output <solver_diagnostic_output>`.